Chester-xx/IPR-Social_Media_Website-Assignment/README.md

         - | RecieverID | FK - int - not null
         - | Message | text - not null
         - | SentAt | datetime - current_timestamp - not null

+    ### tblComments - Stores all the comments for all posts
+        - | CommentID | PK - int - auto_inc - not null
+        - | PostID | FK - int - not null
+        - | UserID | FK - int - not null
+        - | Content | text - not null
+        - | CreateTime | datetime - current_timestamp - not null

     ## Other Database Information
     - Images that can be uploaded, are stored as relative file names